edwardgj/omnifood-project/README.md

 # omnifood-project
-Omnifood landing page
+Omnifood landing page <br />
-Moder web design.
+Modern web design.
 This is a code along from an instructor on Udemy.